 One of the most difficult, and sometimes terrifying, skills leads are asked to do is memorize routines or choreography.
-At first the lead has a limited repertoire, but over time, simply remembering a long list of moves you have mastered seems tedious.
+At first, the lead has a limited repertoire, but over time, simply remembering a long list of moves you have mastered seems tedious.
 Whether you are a social dancer or competitive dancer, routines are essential to helping you navigate the floor and increase your sense of confidence –even when you know that you’ll probably have to change the routine.
-It is this thought, the knowledge that you will be required to lead something entirely different than what you have planned, that makes ballroom dancing terrifying for leads at all levels.
+It is this thought and the idea that you will be required to lead something entirely different than what you have planned, that makes ballroom dancing terrifying for leads at all levels.
 Follows have had the fortune of being able to learn quick reaction skills since the first day they started ballroom, however, for leads, the importance of this skill is often neglected until you are on the dance floor and realize that you will not be able to do your routine the whole way through, especially in your traveling dances.
-After hours of practices, some leads think, “Why did I even bother memorizing the routine?”
+After hours of practice, some leads think, “Why did I even bother memorizing the routine?”
 But, your work was not in vain!
-Routines are the solid foundation from which you build your floorcraft skills.
+Routines are the solid foundation from which you build your skills on the dance floor.
 Now that you’ve put in all the work, it’s time to learn how to apply it to the ever-changing dancefloor, and here’s how:

 Create a Skeletal Routine